augustinh22/msc_markdown/source/03_AppliedExample.md

 \graffito{There are multiple application domains.}

-The framing of the illustrated results in the context of this thesis do not directly deal with the on-going conflict in Syria.
+The framing of the illustrated proof-of-concept results in the context of this thesis do not directly deal with the on-going conflict in Syria.
 They are intended to provide preliminary information in service of the \acp{SDG}.
 However, the study area was chosen on the assumption that surface water and particularly vegetation dynamics might be impacted by the conflict and made visible using such a tool.
 This was demonstrated in preliminary analysis by @tiedeAutomaticPostclassificationLand2014 and research on vegetation dynamics and erosion by @abdoImpactsWarSyria2018.

 ## Spatio-Temporal Location